SALES

 Cons:

-• Limited automation capabilities that can limit some functionalities for businesses
+• Limited automation capabilities that can restrict certain functionalities for businesses.

 A feature that sets Pipefy apart: